Liquefaction Facilities: Trains 1-6

 Access to Gas Supply

 Cheniere’s Sabine Pass LNG (SPL) facility in Cameron Parish, Louisiana is ideally suited to capitalize on the abundance of natural gas in the United States which has been created due to the development of unconventional reserves.
 SPL has the ability to access supplies from every supply source located in the continental United States east of the Rocky Mountains.
 SPL has been working with natural gas producers and infrastructure companies to purchase long term natural gas supply and ensure that the needed infrastructure is in place to transport the supply to the terminal.
-Currently SPL has purchased over 50% of its baseload natural gas needs for Trains 1-4 for the next few years and is fully contracted with transportation capacity to meet the full requirements of the terminal.
+SPL is fully contracted with transportation capacity to meet the full requirements of the terminal.
+SPL has purchased over 50% of its baseload natural gas needs for Trains 1-6 for the next few years.